chemprop/chemprop/README.md

 ### Loss functions

 The loss functions available for training are dependent on the selected dataset type.
 Loss functions other than the defaults can be selected from the supported options with the argument `--loss_function <function>`.
-* **Regression.** mse (default), bounded_mse, mve (mean-variance estimation, a.k.a. heteroscedastic loss), evidential.
+* **Regression.** mse (default), bounded_mse, mve (mean-variance estimation, a.k.a. heteroscedastic loss), evidential, quantile_interval (Pinball loss, specify margins with `--quantile_loss_alpha <float>`).
 * **Classification.** binary_cross_entropy (default), mcc (a soft version of Matthews Correlation Coefficient), dirichlet (a.k.a. evidential classification)
 * **Multiclass.** cross_entropy (default), mcc (a soft version of Matthews Correlation Coefficient)
 * **Spectra.** sid (default, spectral information divergence), wasserstein (First-order Wasserstein distance a.k.a. earthmover's distance.)

 Dropout regularization can be applied regardless of loss function using the argument `--dropout <float>` and providing a dropout fraction between 0 and 1.

 The regression loss functions `mve` and `evidential` function by minimizing the negative log likelihood of a predicted uncertainty distribution.
 If used during training, the uncertainty predictions from these loss functions can be used for uncertainty prediction during prediction tasks.
 A regularization specific to evidential learning can be applied using the argument `--evidential_regularization <float>`.
+The regression loss function `quantile_interval` trains the model with two different output heads which correspond to the `quantile_loss_alpha/2` and `1 - quantile_loss_alpha/2` quantile predictions.
+Since it is a symmetrical interval, return the center of the interval as the predicted value.
+The evaluation metric for `quantile_interval` is automatically set to the `quantile` metric.

 ### Metrics

 Metrics are used to evaluate the success of the model against the test set as the final model score and to determine the optimal epoch to save the model at based on the validation set.
 The primary metric used for both purposes is selected with the argument `--metric <metric>` and additional metrics for test set score only can be added with `--extra_metrics <metric1> <metric2> ...`.
 Supported metrics are dependent on the dataset type.
 Unlike loss functions, metrics do not have to be differentiable.
-* **Regression.** rmse (default), mae, mse, r2, bounded_rmse, bounded_mae, bounded_mse (default if bounded_mse is loss function).
+* **Regression.** rmse (default), mae, mse, r2, bounded_rmse, bounded_mae, bounded_mse (default if bounded_mse is loss function), quantile (average of pinball loss for both output heads).
 * **Classification.** auc (default), prc-auc, accuracy, binary_cross_entropy, f1, mcc, recall, precision and balanced accuracy.
 * **Multiclass.** cross_entropy (default), accuracy, f1, mcc.
 * **Spectra.** sid (default), wasserstein.